Wolfrite-CK3/Easier-Realm-Management/README.md

 ## Planned Features
 See the GitHub Issues, for issues marked with "Enhancement" label.

-## Want my mod to support your languages?
+## Want my mod to support your language?
 If that is the case, then follow this short list, and add the missing translations.

 1. Fork This Repository.